 - Take the lid off and add the butter.
 Using a fork, fluff up the rice and mix the butter in.

 - Add the Tajín Clásico seasoning and mix through the buttered rice until evenly distributed.
-Leave a few minutes (around three-five, the seasoning has to rehydrate and dissolve and mix in with the other flavors) then stir again and serve.
+Leave a few minutes (around three-five, the seasoning has to rehydrate and dissolve and mix in with the other flavors) then stir again, taste, adjust seasoning if necessary and serve.

 Amount Per Serving Calories 196Total Fat 12gSaturated Fat 7gTrans Fat 0gUnsaturated Fat 4gCholesterol 31mgSodium 1091mgCarbohydrates 20gFiber 2gSugar 1gProtein 2g